SpiroGanas/Deep-MIMIC/01_Setting_Up_a_VM/README.md

     lsblk
     ```

-2. Create a file system on the sike
+2. Create a file system on the disk
     ````shell
     sudo mkfs -t ext4 /dev/xvdb
     ````